Internals: Build and Cache

 - Generate a

 go.workoverlay pointing atttscand its shims, plus (when the plugin’sgo.moddoes not declaregithub.com/samchon/ttsc/packages/ttsc) a synthesizedreplace github.com/samchon/ttsc/packages/ttsc v0.0.0 => <workspace overlay>block.
-Thereplaceblock is the seam that lets a plugin’s barerequire github.com/samchon/ttsc/packages/ttsc v0.0.0resolve to the workspacettscsource at build time. - Run
+Thereplaceblock is the seam that lets a plugin’s barerequire github.com/samchon/ttsc/packages/ttsc v0.0.0resolve to the workspacettscsource at build time. - Classify the source package.
+A

-- Invoke the binary with
+- Invoke executable sidecars with

 Cache Key Inputs